vineethkumarv/sv-wiki/Scheduler-schematics.md

 time.
 "Note that execution of simulation events within a time slot may require multiple iterations through the simulation event regions for that same time slot."

-## Blocking and non-blocking statement -

-**Blocking statement**
-Blocking statements are assigned with =.
-It will execute serially in procedural blocks.
-Blocking statements are executed in a block in a sequential manner but when more than two procedural blocks, these statements will execute parallelly in the blocks and will not block the statements of other procedural blocks.

-Syntax -
-variable_name(LHS) = expression(RHS);

-**Non - blocking statement**
-Non-blocking statements are assigned with the <=.
-It will not block the execution of a statement inside that particular block.
-These statements will execute the parallel inside that particular block.

-Syntax -
-Variable(LHS) <= Expression(RHS) ;

 ## Events
 Event is used for synchronization between two or more concurrently active processes.
 Initially, we need to declare the event and then it needs to be triggered by using the -> or ->> operator.